jpmondet/devnet_training/maths_4_dev_and_networking/information_theory.md

 The model implies being able measure the receiver's knowledge.

-In a situation where the source have to send 1 of N equiprobable messages, if the receiver knows it will receive 1 of N message but doesn't know which one, we call the **entropy** (H) the initial degree of uncertainty of the receiver : H = log N (log base 2)
+In a situation where the source have to send 1 of N equiprobable messages, if the receiver knows it will receive 1 of N message but doesn't know which one, we call the **entropy** (H) the initial degree of uncertainty of the receiver : H = log N (the log base 2 comes from the fact that it can be modelized as a binary tree)

 However, if the messages are not equiprobable, the entropy becomes dependent of the probabilities of each message.